SAMSON#

 samson.SAMSON.getProxyIndexer(classType: samson.SBClass.Type) list[samson.SBProxy]#

-Returns all proxies corresponding to the given class type classType.
+Return all proxies corresponding to classType.

 Parameters:

-classType (samson.SBClass.Type) – A class type
+classType (samson.SBClass.Type) – Class type to query.

 Return type: